 The leaves themselves are thick-fleshed and pointed.
 They form small bright, and soft spines on their edges.

 The leaves also have bright spots.
 In addition to the typical green leaves, there are also specimens with red leaves.
-The Aloe reaches a height of up to 30 cm.
-Due to its creeping growth, it grows up to 61 cm wide.
+The Aloe reaches a height of up to 12 inches.
+Due to its creeping growth, it grows up to 24 inches wide.

 Under suitable conditions, the houseplant forms a red inflorescence after the summer break.
-That originates from the shoot tip and reaches a length of up to 25 cm.
+That originates from the shoot tip and reaches a length of up to 10 inches.

 A cluster of flowers forms at the end of the inflorescence.
 The flowers themselves are coral red to orange and have greenish tips.

 Here you can find a picture of the flowers.